tommiv/ngx_http_imgproc/docs/02 - Configuration.md

         proxy_cache_valid 404 415 5s;
         proxy_set_header  Host $host;
     }
+    ```

 What's going on here?
-We created map, that will put crop request to `$img_template` if original query contains `template` argument.
-In location we check this variable, and in case we have map hit, we appending crop to the end of original request.
-IMP will use last crop entry while `template` argument itself will be ignored.
+We created a map, which will be used to add `crop` param to `$img_template` when original query contains `template` argument.
+Inside location we check for this variable, and in case we have a map hit, append crop to the end of original request.
+IMP will use last crop entry, while `template` argument itself will be ignored.
 Therefore,

+    ```
     /tmpl/myphoto.jpg?template=square&filter-blur=1
+    ```

 translates into

+    ```
-    %proxy%/process/myphoto.jpg?filter-blur=1&crop=1,1,c,c #and template=square part, which will be ignored
+    %proxy%/process/myphoto.jpg?filter-blur=1&crop=1,1,c,c # and template=square param, which will be ignored
+    ```